-Such forward-looking information or statements also include, without limitation, statements regarding the Company's intentions regarding the Chvaletice Manganese Project in the Czech Republic, including without limitation, the continued evaluation and development of the Chvaletice Manganese Project, the completion of a feasibility study, the building of the demonstration plant in the Czech Republic, the Company's ability to secure additional financing and/or a strategic partner for the ongoing development of the Chvaletice Manganese Project, its ability to acquire the remaining land or surface rights needed for the Chvaletice Manganese Project, the filing of an EIA and related permit applications with the Czech regulatory agencies and local communities, the growth and development of the high purity manganese products market and any other matters relating to the evaluation, planning and development of the Chvaletice Manganese Project.
-The Company also cautions readers that the PEA on the Chvaletice Manganese Project, including the marketability of the high-purity manganese products, extraction method, costs, processing, metal recoveries and any other technical aspects related to the Chvaletice Manganese Project, is preliminary in nature and there is no certainty that the PEA will be realized.
+Such forward-looking information or statements also include, without limitation, statements regarding the Company's intentions regarding the Project in the Czech Republic, including without limitation, the continued evaluation and development of the Chvaletice Manganese Project, the completion of a feasibility study, the building of the demonstration plant in the Czech Republic, the Company's ability to secure additional financing and/or strategic partners for the ongoing development of the Chvaletice Manganese Project, its ability to acquire the remaining land or surface rights needed for the Chvaletice Manganese Project, the filing of a Final EIA and related permit applications with the Czech regulatory agencies and local communities, the growth and development of the high-purity manganese products market and any other matters relating to the evaluation, planning and development of the Project.
+The Company also cautions readers that the PEA supporting the technical feasibility or economic viability of the Chvaletice Manganese Project, including the marketability of the high-purity manganese products, extraction method, costs, processing, metal recoveries and any other technical aspects related to the Chvaletice Manganese Project, is preliminary in nature and there is no certainty that the results in the PEA will be realized.